 Budget Travel#

 January-February or November.
 Lowest prices across the board.
+Athens is still fully functional — museums are open, restaurants are open, the city doesn’t hibernate.

 Worst Times to Visit#

-August (unless you love heat)#
+August (unless you genuinely love extreme heat)#

-- Temperatures exceeding 40°C
+- Temperatures regularly exceeding 40°C

-- Major tourist crowds
+- Maximum tourist crowds (early August)

 - Many local businesses closed for vacation

-Easter Week (unless celebrating)#
+Easter Week (unless you’re celebrating)#

 - Prices spike 50-100%